QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 	0.00                                     EMBEDYPOS          - the y-position at which the embedded wave occurs [m] true                                     PASTESTREAM        - paste a streamfunction wave over the embedded linear wave [bool]
-	23.00                                    SIGHEIGHTSTREAM    - the significant height of the streamfunction wave [m] 12.70                                    PERIODSTREAM       - the period of the stremfunction wave [s]
+	23.00                                    SIGHEIGHTSTREAM    - the significant height of the streamfunction wave [m] 12.70                                    PERIODSTREAM       - the period of the streamfunction wave [s]